paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/tools.rst

 """""""""""""""""""""

 The :py:mod:`gc` controls the Python garbage collector.
-See the techniques section for some use of this.
+Turning the garbage collector off with ``gc.disable()`` is worth trying to see what effect, if any, it has.

 ``tracemalloc``
 """""""""""""""""""""

 :py:mod:`tracemalloc` is a useful module that can trace memory blocks allocate by Python.
 It is invasive and using it consumes a significant amount of memory itself.
-See :ref:`examples-trace_malloc` for a ``pymemtrace`` wrapper that makes this much more useful.
+See :ref:`examples-trace_malloc` for a ``pymemtrace`` wrapper that makes this much more useful by report changes to Python's memory allocator..

+.. index:: single: Memory Leaks; Third Party Python Tools

 Third Party Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^